-The School of Law and Society's mission is to provide a personal, inspiring and rigorous learning environment that empowers graduates to be career and future ready and to be able to make a significant contribution to their communities.
-We are committed to quality teaching and learning that focuses on face-to-face classes, where students work independently, as well as with staff and peers, to navigate complex substantive, social and ethical issues.
+The School of Law and Society provides a practical, inspiring and rigorous learning environment that empowers graduates to be career and future ready and to be able to make a significant contribution to their communities.
+We are committed to quality teaching and learning that focuses on employability and flexibility, where students work independently, as well as with academic staff and peers, to navigate complex practical, ethical and social issues.

 The School of Law and Society strives to:

 - prepare outstanding and ethical graduates who are equipped for rapidly changing and interdisciplinary careers;

 - advance meaningful scholarship and ideas for the benefit of the academic, professional and wider community; and

 The School of Law and Society offers a range of programs and study components including:

 - Criminology (including Honours)

 - Human Services